5 Places to Find Killer Content Ideas for Social Media

-Killer Content Spots for your Social Media Calendar
+Killer Content for your Social Media Calendar

-An ‘easy‘ go-to was always trending topics.
-However, if there topics aren’t at all relevant to you they won’t do any good.
+However, if the topics aren’t relevant to you, they won’t do you (or your audience) any good.
 The best time to maximize trending topics are;

 - ones you are passionate about

-- topics that align with your brand
+- topics that align with your business/brand

 Killer Content on LinkedIn

-It includes customized stories according to those you follow on LinkedIn (following is different than connecting; you can follow people to see their stories without having them in your LinkedIn network.)
+It includes customized stories according to those you follow on LinkedIn (following is different than connecting; you can follow people to see their stories without having them in your LinkedIn network).

-Overall, it is a question and answer platform.
-However, I have been able to curate killer content ideas by simply reading through others ‘pain points‘.
+Overall, it is a question-and-answer-style platform.
+However, I have been able to curate killer content ideas just by reading through others ‘pain points‘.

 Just remember to preface your post with any necessary credit or story attached.